 Sports fans know North Carolina is a place where legends are made.
-Whether it’s the storied rivalry between the North Carolina Tar Heels and Duke Blue Devils, the #KeepPounding mantra of the Carolina Panthers or the thrill and speed of NASCAR, fans will find plenty of opportunities to celebrate their victories and sports heroes.
+Whether it’s the storied rivalry between the North Carolina Tar Heels and Duke Blue Devils, the #KeepPounding mantra of the Carolina Panthers, or the thrill and speed of NASCAR, fans will find plenty of opportunities to celebrate their victories and sports heroes.

-No matter which sports are in season, there are several museums, halls of fame and other notable attractions, particularly in the central region of North Carolina, that honor the state’s rich sports heritage and create excitement year-round.
+No matter which sports are in season, there are several museums, halls of fame and other notable attractions, particularly in the central region of North Carolina, that honor our state’s rich sports heritage and create excitement year-round.

 Day 1: Tobacco Road Rivalry

-After your visit here, it’s time to take sides in one of college basketball’s biggest rivalries by deciding whether you’ll visit The Carolina Basketball Museum at UNC Chapel Hill or the Duke Basketball Museum & Sports Hall of Fame at Duke University in Durham.
+After your visit here, it’s time to take sides in one of college basketball’s biggest rivalries by deciding whether you’ll visit the Carolina Basketball Museum at UNC Chapel Hill or the Duke Basketball Museum at Duke University in Durham.

-Depending when you visit, you can catch a Durham Bulls game (spring and summer) or, if you’re lucky enough to grab a ticket to either a UNC or Duke game (from November to March) – or better yet, a UNC versus Duke game – throw on your team colors and show your pride in the stands.
+Depending when you visit, you can catch a Durham Bulls game in spring and summer.
+Or if you’re lucky enough to grab a ticket to either a UNC or Duke game (from November to March) – or better yet, a UNC versus Duke game – throw on your team colors and show your pride in the stands.

 Day 2: In the Presence of Champions